 Anna Pavlova became Prima Ballerina in 1906.
 In 1904, she made her first appearance outside Russia when she danced the title role in Giselle in Warsaw.
 From 1908, she further danced outside her home country when she and a troupe of her Imperial Ballet colleagues, including Nikolai Legat and Shiryaev, toured the west.
-In 1909, she danced with Sergei Diaghilev’s Ballets Russes, where she danced lead roles in several ballets by Mikhail Fokine, including Le Pavillon d’Armide, Egyptian Nights and Les Sylphides.
+In 1909, she danced with Sergei Diaghilev’s Ballets Russes, where she danced leading roles in several ballets by Mikhail Fokine, including Le Pavillon d’Armide, Egyptian Nights and Les Sylphides.
 However, due to various dissatisfactions with Diaghilev’s directorship, she pulled out of the 1910 Ballets Russes season.
 After her departure, she founded her own company, with whom she would tour across the world.
 She would later dance again with the Ballets Russes as a guest ballerina and made her final appearance with the Imperial Ballet in 1913.